 He has many years of experience in civil and criminal proceedings in the field of protection of civil rights and freedoms, family rights and children’s rights.
-In her practice, she advises national and international associations, foundations, cooperatives and business organizations.
+In his practice, he advises national and international associations, foundations, cooperatives and business organizations.

 Jerzy Kwaśniewski was appointed to the advisory boards of four ministers of justice, including the Council for the Modernization of the Justice Area in Poland and the Council for the Protection of Autonomy and Family Life.
-Member and secretary of the governmental Council for Monitoring Counteracting Violence in the Family of the 3rd and 4th term since 2017.
+He is a member and secretary of the governmental Monitoring Council for the Prevention of Domestic Violence in the 3rd and 4th term of office since 2017.

 Regularly mentioned as one of the most influential Polish lawyers.
 He is counted among the “28 most powerful people in Europe in 2021” by “Politico”.